 Toulouse

 Toulouse is excellent for parks and green spaces.
 Visit the serene Jardin de Compans Caffarelli or the Jardin des Plantes when you feel like being surrounded by nature.
-Or pack a picnic lunch and sit along the Garonne river in the Prairie des Filtres.
+Or pack a picnic lunch and sit along the Garonne River in the Prairie des Filtres.

-If traveling with kids, you’ll definitely want to take them to the Cité de l’espace, a scientific discovery center focused on spaceflight (one of the city’s specialist industries).
+If traveling with kids, you’ll want to take them to the Cité de l’espace, a scientific discovery center focused on spaceflight (one of the city’s specialist industries).
 The center features fascinating models of space shuttles and various exhibits about space travel and the nature of our galaxy.

 Toulouse is also home to no less than three UNESCO World Heritage Sites.
-Connecting Toulouse to the Mediterranean, the Canal du Midi (pictured above) is a 250-kilometer waterway that’s widely considered to be one of the 17th century’s greatest feats of engineering.
+Connecting Toulouse to the Mediterranean, the Canal du Midi (pictured above) is a 250-kilometer waterway widely considered one of the 17th century’s greatest feats of engineering.
 Take a walk along the canal for some peace and serenity.

 Toulouse’s third UNESCO World Heritage site is the 12th-century Hôtel-Dieu Saint-Jacques, a former hospital that now houses governmental offices.
 The Hôtel-Dieu Saint-Jacques was also honored by UNESCO for its historical ties to the Camino de Santiago; it makes an excellent subject for some holiday pictures.